 Stephanie: Have you ever been there?

-Don: No. But every time I hear this song, I want to go.
+Don: No… but every time I hear this song, I want to go.

 The conversation tells us just how much the times are changing.
 The song, while clearly of a more classic era, was recorded in 1957 and was still only seven years old at the time of the scene.
 Yet for Stephanie, who grew up during the advent of rock, it may as well be from the ’40s.
 Still, it’s a great song, and it even found a place in Die Hard 2 nearly twenty years earlier.
-(Stephanie’s questionable taste is further explored three seasons later when she shows up seven months pregnant with a drug dealer’s baby.
+(Stephanie’s questionable taste is further explored three seasons later when she shows up at Megan’s doorstep seven months pregnant with a drug dealer’s baby.
 But more on that later…)